Thabo Makgoba

-Thabo Cecil Makgoba KStJ (born 15 December 1960 in Alexandra, Johannesburg) is the South African Anglican archbishop of Cape Town.
+Thabo Cecil Makgoba KStJ (born 15 December 1960) is the South African Anglican archbishop of Cape Town.
 He had served before as bishop of Grahamstown.

 Biography

-Makgoba graduated from Orlando High, Soweto, and completed his BSc degree at Wits University before going to St Paul's College, Grahamstown to study for the Anglican ministry.
+Makgoba graduated from Orlando High, Soweto, and completed his BSc degree at Wits University before going to St Paul's College, Grahamstown, to study for the Anglican ministry.
 He married Lungelwa Manona.
 Since then he obtained an MEd degree in Educational Psychology at Wits, where he also lectured part-time from 1993 to 1996.
 He was made bishop of Queenstown (a suffragan bishop in the Diocese of Grahamstown) on 25 May 2002 and became the diocesan bishop of Grahamstown (in Makhanda) in 2004.

-Until he moved to the Diocese of Grahamstown as bishop suffragan, Makgoba's ministry had been spent in the Diocese of Johannesburg, first as a curate at the St Mary's Cathedral, Johannesburg and then as the Anglican chaplain at Wits University.
-After that he was made rector of St Alban's Church, Ferrairasdorp, Johannesburg and later of Christ the King, Sophiatown.
+Until he moved to the Diocese of Grahamstown as bishop suffragan, Makgoba's ministry had been spent in the Diocese of Johannesburg, first as a curate at St Mary's Cathedral, Johannesburg, and then as the Anglican chaplain at Wits University.
+After that he was made rector of St Alban's Church, Ferrairasdorp, Johannesburg, and later of Christ the King, Sophiatown.
 He became archdeacon of Sophiatown in 1999.
 He became archbishop of Cape Town on 31 December 2007, the youngest person ever to be elected to this position.
 He was a Procter Fellow of the Episcopal Divinity School in the United States in 2008.

 As of 2012, Makgoba is currently the chancellor of the University of the Western Cape.

 Makgoba graduated with a PhD degree from the University of Cape Town in December 2009.
 He was awarded the Ernest Oppenheimer Memorial Trust Scholarship to study for his doctorate.
 He is also an adjunct professor at the Allan Gray School for Values at UCT.